ankane/ahoy/README.md

 :tada: Magic!

-To see where your orders are coming from, use:
+See where orders are coming from with simple joins:

 ```ruby
 Order.joins(:visit).group("referring_domain").count